St George's Church, Leeds: Key dates

 1972 Michael Botting became vicar with a brief to encourage more families to come to St George's.
-In this he succeeded and when he left in 1984, there were 25 babies in the crèche and over 100 young people in Sunday School each week and St George's was recognised as a family-friendly church.
-Michael Botting initiated and pioneered Family Worship services.
+In this he succeeded and when he left in 1984, there were 25 babies in the crèche and over 100 young people in Sunday school each week and St George's was recognised as a family-friendly church.
+Botting initiated and pioneered family worship services.
 The number of students attending the evening services rose as well.
 During his ministry, the church school closed and its main building was demolished, but the church purchased the extension which became known affectionately as TAC (The Activities Centre).
-Sunday School and other church activities were held in TAC.
+Sunday school and other church activities were held in TAC.

 1976 Regent Terrace, another hostel of St George's Crypt, was opened.

 1984–1986 A two-year vacancy between vicars.

 1986 David Hawkins (later Bishop of Barking) was appointed vicar.
 His creativity, love of art, music, nature and the 'element of surprise' was evident in all aspects of his ministry, particularly in communicating the Gospel.

 1989 Due to serious problems with the church building, Hawkins' creative gifts were greatly used in re-ordering the church to provide a 'flexible style, ideal for worship, conferences, concerts and theatre productions'.
 The re-ordering meant a two-year 'exile' from the building and the congregation worshipped in St Michael's School and Trinity St David's URC Church.
 At this time, David also instigated the development of the TAC site facility, finally completed in 2006.

 1990 A church plant in the parish, known as St George's Community Church, was established.

 1999 With the pressure to implement new health and safety regulations, and the need to update the facilities, a complete refurbishment of St George's crypt was undertaken.

 1999 St George's became a team ministry.
-David Hawkins became rector and the Community Church was granted district church status with its own team vicar, Peter Ellem.
+David Hawkins became rector and the community church was granted district church status with its own team vicar, Peter Ellem.

 2002 David Hawkins left to become the Bishop of Barking.
 There followed a year's vacancy.

 2003 Jonathan Clark was appointed as rector.

-2006 The steeple, removed in 1962, replaced.
+2006 The steeple, removed in 1962, was replaced.

 2010 St George's Crypt reopens following a £15m refurbishment.

+2021 St George's takes on responsibility for the City Centre Mission based at Holy Trinity Church, Leeds.
+St George's works in a team of three churches, along with Holy Trinity and St Augustine's Church, Wrangthorn.